outfox/.github/profile/README.md

 ## ... reducing ⤜complexity⤏ in game development

-Use our small modules & packages to do things creatively, quickly, and without weighing you and your codebase down.
+Use our small modules & packages do things creatively, quickly, and without weighing you and your codebase down.

 ## ... open source & welcoming ⤜contributions⤏